nkrusch/awesome-research-guides/readme.md

 > Guidance about academia and conducting scientific research.

 Scientific discovery is materialized in research deliverables, like publications and software artifacts.
-Underlying the deliverables are many skills and implicit principles that govern the research process.
+Underlying the deliverables are many assumed skills and implicit principles that govern the research process.
 The purpose of this list is to make the underlying skills and principles explicit.

 For example, a research paper is a specialized format of writing.